 The Federal Motor Carrier Safety Administration (“FMCSA”), a division of the U.S. Department of Transportation, administers and enforces the federal commercial motor vehicle laws and regulations to ensure that commercial motor vehicle carriers and drivers fully comply with the responsibilities imposed on them to operate their vehicles in a safe and unimpaired manner.
 Federal regulations prohibit drivers from driving in excess of certain maximum allowable driving hours over defined periods, and require commercial motor carriers to maintain truthful and accurate driving records.

-In response to an FMCSA investigation of WISLA that was initiated in August 2010, STZEBOROWSKI produced the falsified driver logs and withheld other records that would conflict with the logs.
+In response to an FMCSA investigation of WISLA that was initiated in August 2010, SZTEBOROWSKI produced the falsified driver logs and withheld other records that would conflict with the logs.

-On February 22, 2013, STZEBOROWSKI pleaded guilty before U.S. Magistrate Judge Donna F. Martinez in Hartford to one count of submitting a false statement to the U.S. Department of Transportation.
+On February 22, 2013, SZTEBOROWSKI pleaded guilty before U.S. Magistrate Judge Donna F. Martinez in Hartford to one count of submitting a false statement to the U.S. Department of Transportation.

 Yesterday, WISLA pleaded guilty before Judge Martinez to the same charge.